JBoss.orgCommunity Documentation

 You know now how to receive messages from topics (or queues), but the remaining question is how to put new messages into the queue?
 We'll look at it in this section.

-besides retrieving tweets for particular keywords is also
+The TwitterService besides retrieving tweets for particular keywords is also

 supposed to pull out every link from the received tweets.
 These links will be put into a queue